LedaThemis/kodachiGo/README.md

 - Birthdays (add and receive reminders)
 - Pin Message (by sending it to a defined channel)
 - Welcome (auto-welcome members on join)
+- Server Tree (and display it as an image)

 ## License